 (iv) Rough Tooling:

 The edges are first squared by using a chisel and hammer.
-Then a series of grooves of variable width are developed over the surface of the stone.
+Then a series of grooves of variable width (4-5 cm), more or less parallel to the tool marks, are developed over the surface of the stone.

 (v) Punched Dressing: